pandas-dev/pandas/doc/source/io.rst

 .. note::

-   The resulting categories will always be parsed as string (object dtype).
+   The resulting categories will always be parsed as strings (object dtype).
    If the categories are numeric they can be converted using the :func:`pd.to_numeric` function, or as appropriate, another converter such as :func:`pd.to_datetime`.